linetgm/wk-3-code-challenge/README.md

 # Project Setup

-1. Create a new project folder on your local machine.
+1. Create a new project folder on your local machine using the following steps ;
+    To clone a repository to your local files, you can follow these steps:

+    *Open your command-line interface.
+    *Navigate to the directory where you want to clone the repository.
+You can use the `cd` command to change directories.
+    *Copy the repository's clone URL.
+You can find it on the GitHub repository page by clicking on the "Code" button and selecting the "Clone" option.
+Make sure to choose the HTTPS URL.
+    *In the CLI, use the `git clone` command followed by the repository's clone URL.
-2. Clone the GitHub repository to your project folder.
+    *Press Enter to execute the command.
+The repository will be cloned to your local machine.
+    *After the cloning process completes,navigate into that directory using the `cd` command.

-3. Make sure you have a local server running to serve the JSON data.
-You can use JSON Server for this purpose.
+2. Make sure you have a local server running to serve the JSON data.
-4. Update the URLs in the `script.js` file to point to the correct endpoints on your local server.
+3. Update the URLs in the `script.js` file to point to the correct endpoints on your local server.
-5. Open the `index.html` file in a web browser.
+4. Open the `index.html` file in a web browser.

 # Core Deliverables